TirthChapla/TirthChapla/README.md

 # Hi, I'm Tirth! 👋

-# 💫About Me :
+# 💫 About Me
-Hey there!

-I'm a Beginner developer who's all about creating digital experiences.
-I've got a solid grip on HTML, CSS, JavaScript, and I'm always on the lookout to improve my code.
-On the flip side, I've dive into back-end development early.

-Right now, I'm pursuing an Information Technology degree at DDU, and I'm super eager to jump into innovative projects and team up with like-minded folks in the tech world.
+Hi!
+I'm currently pursuing a degree in Information Technology at **Dharmsinh Desai University**.
+I’m passionate about using technology to solve real-world problems and always looking for ways to challenge myself, learn, and grow.
+I enjoy building digital experiences across both frontend and backend, and I’m eager to collaborate on innovative projects with like-minded people in tech.

+## 🏆 Consistency Highlights
+- **200+ days streak** on GitHub (continuous coding contributions)
+- **50+ days streak** on CodeChef (consistent problem-solving)

-🌱 Currently learning DSA
+## 🌱 Currently learning DSA

 🤝 Open to collaborating on cool projects